 Stavenger (28 October 2017)

 Very few routes BA inherited from bmi now remain.
-The principal remaining routes are Amman, Beirut, Belfast and Dublin.
+The principal remaining routes are Amman, Beirut, Belfast, Dublin and Hannover.